General Data Protection Regulation (GDPR)

 iPhones, Blackberry’s, smart phones, tablets were yet to come.
 Access to the internet was limited and actually required a physical dial up.
 There was no 3G or wireless hotspots for casting communication and Google went live in 1998 - the same year as the DPA.

-The Data Protection Act was fit for purpose then, but all of the changes in the last 19 years mean that a new framework is now essential.
+The Data Protection Act was fit for purpose then, but all of the changes in the last 19 years mean that a new framework was essential.

 What does this mean for Schools?